TylerLu/Huddle/README.md

       | Office 365 SharePoint Online<br />(Microsoft.SharePoint) | Application     | Read and write items and lists in all site  collections |
       | Microsoft  Graph                         | Delegated       | Read and  all groups<br />Read  all users’ full profiles |

-3. Copy aside the **Application Id**.
+2. Copy aside the **Application Id**.
 It will be used as the values of **Bot Client Id** parameter of the ARM Template.

-4. Create a new Key and copy aside its value.
+3. Create a new Key and copy aside its value.
 The key value will be used as the value of **Bot Client Secret** parameter of the ARM Template.

 ### Create App Registration for the Metric Web App

-1. Create a new App Registration \:
+1. Create a new App Registration:

    * Name: Huddle Metric Web App